cm-tle-pred/cm-tle-pred.github.io/index.md

 ---

-# Unsupevised Learning
+# Unsupervised Learning

 ## Motivation

-Due to the impact of outliers in TLE data on the supervised learning models `[TIM TODO: Appendix]`, unsupervised learning models was used to remove these abnormal data from the training dataset before using them to train our neural network models.
-Consistent patterns were observed in the first-order or second-order differences when examining data from the same satellite.  `DBSCAN` was selected to exploit this as regular data points are clustered together and data points which have abnoramlly large or small values relative to other data points in the series will be classified as outliers `[TIM TODO: Appendix]`.
+Due to the impact of outliers in TLE data on the supervised learning models, the use of unsupervised learning models were explored to remove these abnormal data from the training dataset before using them to train our neural network models.
+Consistent patterns were observed in the first-order or second-order differences when examining data from the same satellite.  `DBSCAN` was selected to exploit this as regular data points are clustered together and data points which have abnoramlly large or small values relative to other data points in the series will be classified as outliers.

 ## Unsupervised Learning Methods

-As data are highly correlated between samples from the same satellite, the raw TLE entries are first grouped by their `NORAD ID` and then sorted in ascending order according to the `EPOCH`.
+As data are highly correlated between samples from the same satellite, the raw TLE entries are first grouped by their `NORAD_ID` and then sorted in ascending order according to the `EPOCH`.
 Then, the values for the first-order difference for `INCLINATION` and `ECCENTRICITY` used as inputs to `DBSCAN`.
 The algorithm clusters similar values and isolated values with abnormally large jumps with its neighbors.

-Initially, a single `DBSCAN` model was created for both `INCLINATION` and `ECCENTRICITY` as input features, however, it was more reliant how the normalization was done and was less sensitive to anomaly from a single feature.
+Initially, a single `DBSCAN` model was created for both `INCLINATION` and `ECCENTRICITY` as input features, however, it was more reliant on how the normalization was done and was less sensitive to anomalies from a single feature.
 Although it required more computation time, training separate `DBSCAN` models resulted in less data manipulation and better results once combined.

-As initial predictions for the neural networks were evaluated, additional `DBSCAN` models were created to eliminate ouliters from `ARG_OF_PERICENTER` and `RA_OF_ASC_NODE` by examining their second-order difference, resulting in a total of four `DBSCAN` models per satellite.
+As initial predictions for the neural networks were evaluated, additional `DBSCAN` models were created to eliminate outliers from `ARG_OF_PERICENTER` and `RA_OF_ASC_NODE` by examining their second-order difference, resulting in a total of four `DBSCAN` models per satellite.

-Due to the large variance in size and values for individual satellites, the `min_sample` and `eps` parameter could not be static and must be dynamically adjusted for individual satellites.
-To accomodate satellites with small and large amount of  data, the `min_sample` was set to require at least 20 samples or 1% of the total size of the data, whichever was greater.
+Due to the large variance in size and values for individual satellites, the `min_sample` and `eps` parameters could not be static and must be dynamically adjusted for individual satellites.
+To accommodate satellites with both small and large amount of data, the `min_sample` was set to require at least 20 samples or 1% of the total size of the data, whichever was greater.

-The `eps` parameter was tuned accordingly with the features characeristics.
-A higher `eps` value would lead to removal of more extreme outliers, while a lower `eps` could potentially remove borderline but valid values.
-Ultimately, 3 times the standard deviation of the first-order difference was used for `INCLINATION` and `ECCENTRICITY` and the standard deviation of the second-order difference was used for `ARG_OF_PERICENTER` and `RA_OF_ASC_NODE`.
+The `eps` parameter was tuned accordingly with the features characteristics.
+A higher `eps` value would lead to the removal of more extreme outliers, while a lower `eps` could potentially remove borderline but valid values.
+Ultimately, 3 times the standard deviation of the first-order difference was used for `INCLINATION` and `ECCENTRICITY`, and the standard deviation of the second-order difference was used for `ARG_OF_PERICENTER` and `RA_OF_ASC_NODE`.

 ## Unsupervised Evaluation

-The anomaly detection were successful in removing many outliers, such as those which had their `NORAD ID`s attributed incorrectly or feature values which highly irregular.
-However, it failed to catch consecutive outliers and it also falsely classified some valid data as anomaly.
+The anomaly detection was successful in identifying many outliers, such as those which had their `NORAD_ID`s attributed incorrectly or feature values that were highly irregular.
+However, it failed to catch consecutive outliers and it also falsely classified some valid data as an anomaly.

 Misclassifying outliers generally fall under three categories.
-First, a higher amount of misclassification occured during periods of increased solar activity, as additional orbital perturbations are normal during this time.
-Second, as satellites deorbit as they enter the Earth's atmosphere, additional drag also cause the input features to vary more.
+First, a higher amount of misclassification occurred during periods of increased solar activity, as additional orbital perturbations are normal during this time.
+Second, as satellites deorbit as they enter the Earth's atmosphere, additional drag also causes the input features to vary more.
 Finally, as the TLE data is reported with regular intervals, if some observations are missed, the next sample would result in a greater difference value.

 On examining these false positives, it was decided that these were tolerable, as the dataset contained a huge amount of data, falsely removing some of these normal data, even in niche circumstances, still generally accounted for less than 2% of the data.
 See `[TIM TODO: Appendix]` Appendix [F. Anomaly detection with `DBSCAN`](#F.-Anomaly-detection-with-DBSCAN) for data points marked for removal by the `DBSCAN` models.